AmosWels/ListDetailView/README.md

 # ListDetailView
-An application using MobX and Reactjs to list the Details of every element you click on within the elements listed.
+An application using MobX and Reactjs to list the details of every element you click on within the elements listed.
 ## Technologies
 - React JS
 - MobX